RebelGuy/chat-mate/projects/server/readme.md

 Note that a `500` error can be expected for all endpoints, but any other errors should be documented specifically in the below sections.

 All non-primitive properties of `data` are of type `PublicObject`, which are reusable, schema-tagged objects which themselves contain either primitive types or other `PublicObject`s.
 The schema definitions for these can be found in the `./controllers/public` folder and will not be reproduced here.
 Please ensure the client's model is in sync at all times.
+The schema of an object should be bumped whenever a property of this object, or one of its children changes.
+That is, schema changes should cascade upwards until reaching the controller levels.

 Any data in the request body should also have a schema.
 This is always in sync with the schema version of the response object.